iPad Art Show

 Menlo Park, December 2017

-Until December 24th, 2017, eight artworks from my new series, Iconic Places of Silicon Valley, are included in the group show iPad Art: Places – 3 Brits in Silicon Valley at Art Ventures Gallery, 888 Santa Cruz Ave (at University Avenue), Menlo Park, California 94025.
-The other two exhibiting artists in this show are Adam James Butcher and Caroline Mustard.
+Eight artworks from my new series, Iconic Places of Silicon Valley, were included in the group show iPad Art: Places – 3 Brits in Silicon Valley at Art Ventures Gallery, Menlo Park, California, that ran during December 2017.
+The other two exhibiting artists in this show were Adam James Butcher and Caroline Mustard.

-Here are some photo from the opening reception on December 1st, 2017:
+Here are some photo from the opening reception:

 Peggy, Laurie and Pasha